dvdvideo1234/TrackAssemblyTool/readme.md

        you can select your routine pieces to use again in the track building process as well as searching in the table either by MODEL, TYPE, NAME, LAST_USED to obtain the piece you want to continue your track with.
-   Pressing DUCK ( Default: Ctrl ) + ATTACK2 ( Default: Right mouse button )
-     Will increment the next active point chosen of the piece that you're holding.
+       ( Hay, there is a text-box and a drop down menu next to the "ExportDB" button.
+What are these for ? ) Pressing DUCK ( Default: Ctrl ) + ATTACK2 ( Default: Right mouse button ) Will increment the next active point chosen of the piece that you're holding.
    Pressing DUCK ( Default: Ctrl ) + SPEED ( Default: Shift ) + ATTACK2 ( Default: Right mouse button )